-And as need has grown, so too has the House of Mercy, now a permanent homeless shelter and drop-in center on Hudson Ave. serving more than 4,000 people a month.
+And as need has grown, so too has the House of Mercy, now a permanent homeless shelter and drop-in center on Ormond Street serving more than 4,000 people a month.

 At the House of Mercy, our doors are always open — 24 hours a day, 7 days a week, year round — to all in need, of any age, ethnicity, religion, for as long as help is needed.
 We support our area’s homeless and poor with respect, with love, and with dignity.
 The House of Mercy embraces the Housing First philosophy of housing — that is,

 we are committed to providing people experiencing homelessness with housing as quickly as possible, understanding that safety and security are paramount needs for all individuals.
 Once housing is found, then services are provided to help other existing needs.

 At the House of Mercy we try to remove all of the challenges that people trying to seek assistance normally run into.
 Simplifying this process means they are back on their feet sooner.
 We do not require identification, or proof of income requirements before helping an individual.